fcaspe/flexynth/README.md

 I realized that could be really benefical if there'd be a way to solve the hardware and software implementation separately.

 ## Features
-This repo contains the Synthesizer Scheme and Engine Scheme as well as two separated engines in two branches:
+This repo contains the Synthesizer Scheme and Engine Scheme.

 branch **master**: Synthesizer Scheme and Engine Scheme virtual classes only - no implementation whatsoever.

-branch **alsa_linux**: An ALSA-BASED PC/Linux Synthesizer Engine for Synthesis Architecture testing.

-branch **discovery_f4**: A ST Microelectronics Discovery STM32F407 Board Engine for Synthesis Architecture implementation.

-## Usage Examples
+## Check out some flexYnth implementation examples!

+[bfreeOrgan2](https://github.com/fcaspe/bfreeOrgan2): A Tonewheel Organ Synthesizer

+**SOON:** A BASIC MULTI-PLATTFORM MONO-SYNTH EXAMPLE!

+## How to use this library as-is

 - Provided we have a completed **Synthesizer Engine** developed and tested for a specific HW/OS plattform (i.e.: Arduino box, Custom PCB, PC running Linux) we can implement any existing **Synthesis Architecture** on it.